zenith85/RASP_IP_REACH/README.md

-# RASP_IP_REACH
-control your raspberry pi through the network, (private or public) using Python (CLIENT,SERVER) Project Remote reach raspberry chip using python:
-,This is Ver.1.0

-,The commands on the client should be done on the remote PC or another pi ,The commands on the server should be done on a raspberry pi ,Run the server to wait for client, run the client on the other side to establish a connection ,The client can send couple of commands to the server and the server reply, one such a kind command can be translated by the server as OS commands, such as reboot as it will be converted into “sudo reboot”, try make your own set of commands and fork me in so i can see what is the full potential of this.

-NOTES:
+#Remote Raspberry Pi Control using Python
+Project Logo is not available

+Overview
+This project enables you to control your Raspberry Pi over the network, whether it's a private or public connection.
+The implementation involves Python scripts for both the client and server sides.

+Version
+This documentation corresponds to Version 1.0 of the project.

+Usage
+Client Side
+Execute the following commands on the remote PC or another Raspberry Pi:

+bash
+Copy code
+python client.py
+This will establish a connection with the server.

+Server Side
+Run the server script on your Raspberry Pi:

+bash
+Copy code
+python server.py
+The server will wait for a client to connect.

+Command Execution
+The client can send various commands to the server, and the server will respond accordingly.
+For instance, a command like "reboot" will be translated on the server as "sudo reboot".
+Feel free to create your own set of commands.

+Configuration Notes
-on the server part, "to find the local IP address" section can be removed if any problems appear due to the system destro.
-However, if that so, please remove the "#" from the "#ip='192.168.219.168'" and use your own server IP address.
+On the server side, the "Find Local IP Address" section can be omitted if any issues arise from system changes.
+In such cases, remove the "#" from the "#ip='192.168.219.168'" line and use your own server IP address.

-RESOLVE:
+Troubleshooting
+Address Already in Use Error
-This server code is have the ability to ignore and avoid the error 98, "socket.error: [Errno 98] Address already in use python", by simply doing a try/except error negation using the command "server.setsockopt(socket.SOL_SOCKET,socket.SO_REUSEADDR,1)"
+The server code is designed to handle the "Address already in use" error (socket.error: [Errno 98]) by employing a try/except block.
+If you encounter any problems related to system changes, consider removing the following line:

-Please remove that command if any problem appears due to the system destro.
+python
+Copy code
+server.setsockopt(socket.SOL_SOCKET, socket.SO_REUSEADDR, 1)

-Feel free to comment and ask any question,
+Feel free to comment and ask any questions.
+Contributions are welcome—fork the project and showcase its full potential!